faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 ## Creating Network startup as backdoor

 There are four directories in which scripts can be placed which will always be run for any interface during certain phases of ifup and ifdown commands.
 One of them is `/etc/network/if-up.d/`.
-Scripts in this directory are run after bringing the interface up.
+Scripts in this directory are run after bringing the interface up [2].

 	$ Command: